Bibek-Repository/repo-4/NumPy_basics/readme.md

 If we don't pass step, it will consider 1 as step.

 The number after the colon in a slice is excluded.
 The negative index starts at the end with index -1 and second last -2 and so on.
 If the number before : in a slice is left empty it will start from 0 and after the colon : if it is left empty then it will end at the last.
 Steps can be used to skip elements.
 Double :: will list all the elements.
 Steps can be added after the double colon, :: to skip elements.
 2-D arrays can be sliced by similar way using comma to separate the arrays as shown in code file.

+Data types in NumPy
+i: integer
+b: boolean
+u: unsigned integer
+f: float
+c: complex float
+m: timedelta
+M: datetime
+O: object
+S: string
+U: unicode string
+V: fixed chunk of memory for other type (void)

+Converting Data Type on Existing Arrays
+The best way to change the data type of an existing array, is to make a copy of the array with the astype() method.
+The astype() function creates a copy of the array, and allows us to specify the data type as a parameter.
+The data type can be specified using a string, like 'f' for float, 'i' for integer etc. or we can use the data type directly like float for float and int for integer.